 Let’s dive deeper into each group.

-This means that if your Facebook page is located within the EEA, your page will be impacted by the changes.
+This means that if your Facebook page is located within the EEA or Japan, your page will be impacted by the changes.

 Your ManyChat account is connected to your Facebook page, so this change will affect your ManyChat account if your Facebook page is located in the affected countries.